-Management's Discussion and Analysis of Financial Condition and Results of Operations For the year ended December 31, 2019
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the three months ended March 31, 2020

 On October 7, 2019, the Company announced that the Pulacayo Mining Production Contract ("MPC") between the Company and COMIBOL which was executed on October 3, 2019.
 The MPC grants the Company the 100% exclusive right to develop and mine at the Pulacayo and Paca concessions for up to 30 years.
 It is comparable to a mining license in Canada or the United States.